Animals / Wildlife: Most Popular Articles

 For centuries, the naming and classification of living organisms into groups has been an integral part of the study of nature.

 Profile of the Arctic wolf, a subspecies of grey wolf that lives in the Canadian Arctic, Alaska, and northern Greenland.

 Profile of the leopard, a large cat that has a pale, cream-yellow coat with solid black spots.

 Snow leopards are mountain-dwelling cats that live throughout the ranges of South and Central Asia at altitudes between 9,800 and 16,500 feet.
 Snow leopards are classified as endangered and their population is declining due to habitat destruction and a dwindling prey base.

-Monotremes are a group of mammals that include echidnas and the platypus.
-This profile explores basic facts about monotremes including how they are classified, what they eat, where they live and the characteristics that make them different from other mammal groups.
+Frogs and toads are amphibians that have no tail, a large head, large eyes, and long, powerful hind legs.
+This profile explores basic facts about frogs and toads including how they are classified, what they eat, where they live and the characteristics that make them different from other amphibian groups.

-Cephalopods are a group of mulluscs that include octopuses, cuttlefish, squid and the chambered nautilus.
-This profile explores basic facts about cephalopods including how they are classified, what they eat, where they live and the characteristics that make them different from other mollusc groups.
+This profile explores basic facts about pigeons and doves including how they are classified, what they eat, where they live and the characteristics that make them different from other bird groups.

 Profile of the aquatic biome, a biome that consists of habitats around the world that are dominated by water--from tropical reefs, to brackish mangroves, to Arctic lakes.